-- 1) Press the FPL Key to display the Active Flight Plan Page on the MFD. - 2) Press the FMS Knob, and turn to highlight the desired waypoint altitude constraint. - 3) Enter an altitude constraint value using the FMS Knobs.
-To enter altitudes as a flight level, turn the small FMS Knob counter-clockwise past zero or clockwise past 9 on the first character, and the system automatically changes to show units of Flight Level.
+- 1) Press the FPL Key to display the Active Flight Plan Page on the MFD. - 2) Press the FMS Knob, and turn to highlight the desired waypoint altitude constraint. - FMS Knob counter-clockwise past zero or clockwise past 9 on the first character, and the system automatically changes to show units of Flight Level.
 Turn the large FMS Knob clockwise to highlight the first zero and enter the three digit flight level. - 4) Press the ENT Key to accept the altitude constraint; if the selected waypoint is an airport, an additional choice is displayed.
 Turn the small FMS Knob to choose 'MSL' or 'AGL', and press the ENT Key to accept the altitude.